willyii/PolynomialRootFinding/README.md

 - Refine the freeSqureDecompo process

 ### 10/08/2020
-- Move the develop process into project field
+- Move the develop process into project field.